-Section 5 - Input Menu
+Section 5 - Input Module Menu

-Each 8VSB/QAM input must be configured depending on whether the input is in 8VSB (Digital Off-Air) or in QAM (Digital Cable).
+Each Input Module will auto-detect its corresponding input stream.
+The ASI module requires no configuration.
+The 8VSB/QAM module, however, needs to be configured depending on whether the input is in 8VSB format (Digital Off-air) or in QAM format (Digital Cable).
 The factory default values are selected to minimize the necessary configuration steps.
 However, you can change the factory default value of any of the menu options.
 In this section we provide an explanation of these options, and instructions on how to change them.